HACKeverything/moodnotes/planning.md

 - posts where post.user_id = params ID
 - link to posts liked
 - link to posts commented on
-- button to follow user if params ID is not the same as current user ID
+- button to follow user
+	* unless params ID is the same as current user ID
+	* unless current user is already following params ID